-The Mind, Body & Bytes_ puts together ideas and projects aroused through a multidisciplinary career that, along with the collaboration with researchers from different fields, enabled me to integrate these disciplines in what I take today as my main areas of activity: artificial intelligence (AI) and neuropsychoanalysis.
+This digital place puts together ideas and projects aroused through a multidisciplinary career that, along with the collaboration with researchers from different fields, enabled me to integrate these disciplines in what I take today as my main areas of activity: artificial intelligence (AI) and neuropsychoanalysis.

 About the author

 I was an introspective, observant, and curious child.
-Growing up in a house with a large yard, I could have my own “laboratory” where I played to be a scientist.
+Growing up in a house with a large yard, I could have my own “laboratory,” where I played to be a scientist.
 Of this time, my great find was only the conviction that I wanted to take this game seriously.

 I went to college, and before that, I had started working.
 The goal, besides sustaining myself, was to be able to travel.
 The introspection that had always accompanied me had now to divide space with my impetus to communicate.
-I discovered, after all, that asking, discussing, exposing, and talking were very complementary tasks to the ability to observe.
+I discovered, after all, that asking, discussing, exposing, and talking were very complimentary tasks to the ability to observe.

-This question took on greater proportions, from the academic point of view, when my then advisor of the New University of Lisbon, Prof. José Manuel Fonseca, asked me why we could so easily identify objects in a low-quality image bank, while our algorithms were far from being successful.
+This question took on higher proportions, from the academic point of view, when my then advisor of the New University of Lisbon, Prof. José Manuel Fonseca, asked me why we could so easily identify objects in a low-quality image bank, while our algorithms were far from being successful.
 Finally, we were able to adjust our algorithms to our expectations, but the wondering about our perception would remain…

 I returned to Brazil in 2012 and joined the Technology team of GVT — a Telecommunications company based in Curitiba and recognized for its innovation capacity.
 The Company was later incorporated into Telefônica Vivo, a leading multinational in the segment and headquartered in Spain.
-Since then, my main activity has always been associated with innovation projects; product development; and technology prospecting.
+Since then, my main activity has always been associated with innovation projects, product development, and technology prospecting.
 All these activities included the approximation and the elaboration of technical-scientific partnerships with universities and different sectors of the private initiative.